Piinks/flutter/packages/flutter/notable_changes_instructions.md

     gh pr view <PR_NUMBER> --json body -q ".body"
     ```

-## Phase 3: First-Time Contributor Analysis (CRITICAL)
+## Phase 3: First-Time Contributor Verification (CRITICAL)

-This is a multi-step process to accurately identify contributors whose *first ever* commit landed this week.
+This is a multi-step, critical process to accurately identify contributors whose *first ever* commit to this repository landed this week.
+Errors in this section are highly visible.
+Proceed with extreme caution.

-1.  **Get All Unique Authors This Week:** Get a list of all unique author names and emails from the last 7 days.
+1.  **Get All Unique Authors This Week:** Get a list of all unique author names and emails from the specified date range.
     ```shell
-    git log --since="7 days ago" --pretty=format:"%an <%ae>" | sort -u
+    git log --since="<START_DATE>" --until="<END_DATE>" --pretty=format:"%an <%ae>" | sort -u
     ```
 2.  **Check `known_authors.md`:** Before checking the full git history, check if the author is already listed in the `known_authors.md` file.
-If they are, they are not a first-time contributor.
+If they are, they are **not** a first-time contributor.
-3.  **Find First Commit Date:** For any author *not* in `known_authors.md`, find the date of their very first commit in the repository's history.
+3.  **Find First Commit Date:** For any author *not* in `known_authors.md`, find the date of their very first commit in the repository's history. **This is the most critical step to avoid errors.**
     ```shell
     git log --author="<Full Name <email@example.com>>" --reverse --pretty=format:"%ci" | head -n 1
     ```

-4.  **Verify First-Time Status:** Compare the commit date to the start of the 7-day window.
-If the date is within the last 7 days, the author is a **first-time contributor**.
+4.  **Verify First-Time Status:** Compare the commit date to the start of the reporting window.
+If the date is within the window, the author is a **first-time contributor**.
+If it is before the window, they are an existing contributor who was missing from `known_authors.md`.
-5.  **Verify PR Authorship:** For each first-time contributor, verify that they are the author of the PR associated with their first commit.
+5.  **Get PR for First Contribution:** For each verified first-time contributor, find the commit hash and PR number of their first contribution to write the summary.
     ```shell
-    gh pr view <PR_NUMBER> --json author -q '.author.login'
+    # Get the commit hash and subject line for their first commit
+    git log --author="<Full Name <email@example.com>>" --reverse --pretty=format:"%H - %s" | head -n 1
     ```
+    Extract the PR number from the subject line (e.g., the number in `(#12345)`).
+This ensures you are crediting the correct work.

 ## Phase 4: Drafting the Report